noarche/ezOSINT/README.md

 `valid_string = ProfileCometTilesFeed.react`

+Update:

+Multiple valid strings may be used in the following format while only loading the page one time:

+valid1;valid2;valid3

+if one or more valid_strings are found it is logged once as valid.

 # ꧁꧂ Valid Results 💯

 Results are saved in the app directory or root directory of this script.

+# ꧁꧂  Docker Image 🪅

+### Setup

+`docker pull torquetraction/ezosint:latest`

+`docker run -it -v strg_ezosint:/ezosint --name ezosint torquetraction/ezosint`

+This will setup the container and a persisent volume named strg_ezosint where results are saved.

+### Restarting the docker

+Start the container in docker desktop then run the command below

+`docker exec -it ezosint /bin/bash`

+`python3 ezOSINT.py`

 # ꧁꧂ Updating 🔮